grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 :::note

-Incoming requests of high frequency are normally more common for the `QueryData` endpoint, since--for example--the nature of a dashboard generates a request per panel or query.
+Incoming requests of high frequency are normally more common for the `QueryData` endpoint, since - for example - the nature of a dashboard generates a request per panel or query.

 :::